slai-labs/takehome/README.md

 - Design a SYNC request that can send a file over the websocket

 - Implement a basic asynchronous 'file watcher' that takes in an input directory, and detects when any files change.
-When the files change the client should send the entire changed file over the websocket using the SYNC request
+When a file changes the client should send the entire file over the websocket using the SYNC request

 - Implement a SYNC handler on the server side that can read in the SYNC request and write the file to disk.
-It should return a response saying if this process was successful.
+It should return a response saying whether this process was successful